-Child Visitation Lawyer in Virginia Beach
+Virginia Beach Child Visitation Lawyer

 Deciding on a custody agreement is one of the most difficult decisions made during the divorce process.
 Typically, conservatorship and visitation schedules are strictly defined before a divorce is finalized.
 Virginia law is very firm about giving both parents time with their child, and a custodial parent can lose custody if they deny the noncustodial parent’s visitation rights.
-At The Law Offices of Daniel J. Miller, our family law attorney can help you navigate Virginia custody laws and protect your visitation rights.
+At The Law Offices of Daniel J. Miller, our family law firm can help you navigate Virginia custody laws and protect your visitation rights.

-Virginia Visitation Laws
+Virginia Child Visitation Laws

-Virginia offers both joint and sole custody options, but doesn’t have a standard visitation schedule for the court to order.
+Virginia offers both joint and sole custody options but doesn’t have a standard visitation schedule for the court to order.
 It’s up to the parents or a judge to define the structure of the visitation schedule.

 - Represent the best interests of the child